Glossary

 Infrasound

-Infrasound is a the set of sound waves that have frequencies below 20 Hz.
+Infrasound is the set of sound waves that have frequencies below 20 Hz.
 They are not audible to humans.

 Intensity